WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 	└── tuto_cdk_stack.py
 ```

-​ To activate the virtualenv and install the requirements ​
+To activate the virtualenv and install the requirements.

 ``` bash
 source .env/bin/activatepip install -r requirements.txt
 ```

-​ **3.
-Understanding the boilerplate**
+**3. Understanding the boilerplate**

 * *app.py* file ​

-*app.py* is the project starting point and it looks like this
+*app.py* is the project starting point and it looks like this:

 ``` python
 #!/usr/bin/env python3